starmlerp/rnamegen/README.md

 ### options

-It is important to keep in mind that the order of options is important; if you specify multiple -f or -i options, they will be loaded in that order. -o options should also be used after any -f or -i option, otherwise the program will seek for a file in the default path etc.
+Keep in mind that the order of options is important; if you specify multiple -f or -i options, they will be loaded in that order. -o options should also be used after any -f or -i option, otherwise the program will seek for a file in the default path etc.

 `-f <file>`

 Read file with training values.
-Program expects this to be a CSV file containing names/words used for analysis. names from the file will be analyzed and the results will be appended to an internal state
+The program expects this to be a CSV file containing names/words used for analysis. names from the file will be analyzed and the results will be appended to an internal state

 It is reccomended to have at least 1000 unique datapoints, as anything less can produce poor results.